benbowes/zustand-context-api-pattern/README.md

 # A Zustand + Context API pattern for making use of the best of both worlds.

-This comes from here: https://tkdodo.eu/blog/zustand-and-react-context
+This pattern comes from comes from here: https://tkdodo.eu/blog/zustand-and-react-context

+And I discovered it here from Cosden (https://www.youtube.com/@cosdensolutions): https://www.youtube.com/watch?v=1Fi4hK7L1ec

 ### Getting started